sonejostudios/ScribusPhotoDoc/README.md

 1. A new Document Dialog will pop up.
 Make the adjustments you want for your project.
 I recommand Single Page, Format = Letter, Orientation = Landscape, Bleed = 0.
 Leave "Number of pages" to 1.
 Press OK.

-2. A folder chooser dialog will pop up.
+2. A Folder Chooser Dialog will pop up.
 Choose your working directory with the pictures you prepared before.
 Press OK.

-3. A file filter Dialog will pop up.
+3. A File Filter Dialog will pop up.
 If you want to filter some image extensions or names, change the value, otherwise leave "*.*" Caustion: This filter is case sensitive!
 Press OK.

-4. An import images dialog will pop up with the amount of (filtered) images found.
+4. An Import Images Dialog will pop up with the amount of (filtered) images found.
 If you want to add the file names to the images, press Yes.
 If you want to leave the images without filenames, press No. Scribus will import all the images into the project and add filenames if wanted.
 Depending on the amount of images, this can take some time.

-5. An exit page dialog will pop up.
+5. An Exit Page Dialog will pop up.
 Choose the destination page for the exit buttons (default = page 1).
 Usually, it should be the page with the general map.
 Press OK.
 Scribus will create an exit button on each page.
 Depending on the amount of images, this can take some time.

-6. An select page dialog for arrows and links creation is poping up.
+6. An Select Page Dialog for arrows and links creation is poping up.
 Choose the destination page for the arrows and links (default = page 1).
 Usually, it should be the page with the general map.
 Press OK.
 Scribus will create of each page an arrow an a link on the selected page.
 Depending on the amount of images, this can take some time.

-7. If the done dialog is poping up, everything is set up up correctly!
+7. If the Done Dialog is poping up, everything is set up up correctly!
 Spread your arrows and links and export your project to a PDF File.